yuwei-wu/Motion-Planning-for-Lynx/README.md

    <img src="docs/img/map1_potential.gif" width="40%" height="40%"> <img src="docs/img/map1_sst.gif" width="40%" height="40%">
 </p>

-Actually in the matlab simulator, we consider the lynxmotion robot as teh line and does not include more contour information.
-Therefore the map2 planning looks like harder to perform in this simulation.
+Actually in the matlab simulator, we consider the Lynxmotion robot as lines with extended edges and does not include more contour information.(Our lab2 code consider it as a box, but it is not completely the same as real situation.)
+Therefore, the map2 planning looks harder to perform in this simulation.